OasisLMF/OasisPlatform/README.md

 After adding packages to either ``*.in`` file, the following command should be ran ensuring the development dependencies are kept up to date:

     pip-compile && pip-sync

+### Authentication

+By default the server uses the standard model backend, this started users with username and password in the database.
+This can be configured by setting `OASIS_API_SERVER_AUTH_BACKEND` to a comma separated list of python paths.
+Information about django authentication backends can be found [here](https://docs.djangoproject.com/en/2.0/topics/auth/customizing/#writing-an-authentication-backend)

+To create an admin user call `python manage.py createsuperuser` and follow the prompts, this user can be used as a normal user on in the api but it also gains access to the admin interface at http://localhost:8000/admin/.
+From here you can edit entries and create new users.

+For authenticating with the api the `HTTP-AUTHORIZATION` header needs to be set.
+The token to use can be obtained by posting your username and password to `/refresh_token/`.
+This gives you both a refresh token and access token.
+The access token should be used for most requests however this will expire after a while.
+When it expires a new key can be retrieved by posting to `/access_token/` using the refresh token in the authorization header.

+The authorization header takes the following form `Bearer <token>`.

 ### Testing